MhmdArsyad/mhmdarsyad/README.md

 ## 📖 About me

-* 🎓 I'm a Computer Science student (graduating in October 2021)
+* 🎓 I'm a Computer Science student
 * 🌐 You can see some of my projects on [my github](https://github.com/MhmdArsyad)